1977 National Women's Conference

 The National Women's Conference of 1977 was a four-day event during November 18–21, 1977, as organized by the National Commission on the Observance of International Women's Year.
-The conference drew around, 2,000 delegates along with 15,000-20,000 observers in Houston, Texas.
+The conference drew around 2,000 delegates along with 15,000-20,000 observers in Houston, Texas, United States.
 The United States Congress approved $5 million in public appropriations for both the state and national conferences as HR 9924, sponsored by Congresswoman Patsy Mink, which Ford signed into law.
 In 1977 at the start of his presidency, President Jimmy Carter chose a new Commission and appointed Congresswoman Bella Abzug to head it.
 Numerous events were held over the next two years, culminating in the National Women's Conference.

 The conference represents a turning point for the political history of second-wave feminism in the United States.
 A number of controversial issues, including abortion rights and sexual orientation, were flashpoints in the event's program.
 Historian Marjorie J. Spruill argues that the anti-feminists led by Phyllis Schlafly had a more successful follow-up.
 They moved the Republican Party to a more socially conservative position.
 As the Reagan administration came into office in January 1981, much of the political support for the conference and its output, The Spirit of Houston, dissipated in national politics.

 History

 In 1972, the United Nations proclaimed 1975 as International Women's Year.
 In the spirit of that proclamation, U.S. President Gerald Ford issued Executive Order 11832, creating a National Commission on the Observance of International Women's Year "to promote equality between men and women."
 Jill Ruckelshaus would be appointed its first chairperson.

 This commission would become the organizing body for the conference as part of the provisions of congressional legislation that would appropriate $5,000,000 for the conference.

-Before the Opening Ceremonies of the Conference, there was relay of important women who brought an torch from Seneca Falls, New York to Houston, Texas.
+Before the Opening Ceremonies of the Conference, there was a relay of important women who brought a torch from Seneca Falls, New York to Houston, Texas.
 Seneca Falls was the location of the seminal women's rights convention in 1848, and this relay took place over 51 days to show and recognize the link between these two historical conferences.
 This relay was put together by multiple organizations, including the Road Runners of America, and the President's Council on Physical Fitness and Sports.
 Those taking part in the relay wore easily recognizable bright blue T-shirts with the words "Women on the Move" written on them.
 Some of the most notable people involved in this relay included Katherine Switzer (the first women to officially compete in the Boston Marathon), Donna de Varona (Olympic gold medalist and Women's Sports Foundation activist), and Billie Jean King.